Introduction

 4. Avoid Spammy Content

 Craft your emails carefully, avoiding spam triggers and keeping the content relevant to your recipients.
-Use spam checkers like mailmeteor to scan your emails before sending them.
+Before sending emails, have them scanned by spam checkers such as mailmeteor.

 5. Partner With a Reliable Email Hosting Provider